 We are sorry you are having problems.
 We have learned from the years of operating our sniping service and answering our users' questions, there are frequently simple solutions to the problems you may run into.
 Just click on the category to get help with the issue you are having.
 If you don't find an answer to the problem you are having, please contact us.

 My bid is not showing up, and I don't know if I have entered a bid.

-I have entered a bid, but I can't find the bid listing on My Auctions or My Archive page.
+I have entered a bid, but I can't find the bid listing on the Auctions or Archive page.

 Why am I getting an INVALID AUCTION response when I enter my bid?

 If you enter an auction number, and include the '#' sign, you will get this error.
-Also, if you are entering a bid on eBay's Mature Auctions site, you would get this response.
-This site requires an additional login that causes problems for our sniping software.
-We apologize for the inconvenience.
+If the auction has ended, you will also get this response.

-My bid is not correct on My Auctions page.
+My bid is not correct on my list of auctions.

 I have already bid on eBay.
 Will I be bidding against myself if I use your sniping service?

-As long as you use the same username and password with EZ sniper as you use to bid manually on eBay, you will not be bidding against yourself.
-You may see a bid arrive late in the auction from our sniper software, but it will not advance your bid.
+As long as you use the same username and password with EZsniper as you use to bid manually on the auction site, you will not be bidding against yourself.
+You may see a bid arrive late in the auction from our sniper system, but it will not advance your bid needlessly.

 This is the #1, most-asked question from our users.
-You probably did not bid enough above the previous high bid to exceed the bid increment. eBay has what they call "minimum bid increments".
+You probably did not bid enough above the previous high bid to exceed the bid increment. eBay, and all auction sites, has what they call "minimum bid increments".
 Your bid was less than the required amount above the high bid, so our sniper system returned a BID TOO LOW response after it submitted your bid.
 And, because it was too low when it arrived at eBay, your bid may not appear in the eBay bidding history.
 We get this reaction frequently, so we address it in the FAQ's and the TUTORIAL.

 My bid doesn't show on the eBay bidding history

 This is an eBay requirement for bids of $15,000 or more.
 To bid in this range, you must be a 'verified' bidder.
 There are a few simple steps eBay asks you to take to become a verified bidder.
-You may get more information here
+You may get more information HERE.

 Return to Troubleshooting Index